 It does have a 91% “Fresh” rating on Rotten Tomatoes…

 Twickenham Studios in southwest London was the Beatles cinematic home.
 Interiors for A Hard Day’s Night, Help!, and the first half of Let It Be were all filmed there, along with the promotional videos for “Hey Jude,” “Revolution,” and the aforementioned cameo for Yellow Submarine.
-(The only exception was Magical Mystery Tour, which was thrown together too hastily to book studio space.
+(The only exception was their hour-long TV movie Magical Mystery Tour, which was thrown together too hastily to book studio space.
 Interiors were filmed in a disused aircraft hanger in Kent instead.)
 Smaller and homier than the other British studio spaces (such as the massive Pinewood and Elstree complexes, home to the Star Wars, James Bond, and Harry Potter productions), Twickenham went bankrupt in 2012 and was almost demolished/repurposed.
 It was saved at the last minute.

 Marc Behm continued to pay the bills with run-of-the-mill screenwriting (1982’s Hospital Massacre is not the brightest spot on his resume), but also was able to follow his true ambition and become a novelist.
 His most noteworthy work in that field was the acclaimed The Eye of the Beholder (1980).
 His 2007 obituary states that most of his other works are currently available only in French.